nrfconnect/ncs-zigbee/samples/light_switch/README.rst

      #.
 Power the light switch and press the Touchlink button (see :ref:`zigbee_light_switch_sample_touchlink`).
         The two devices form a distributed-security Zigbee network and the light switch finds the bulb to control, without a Zigbee Coordinator on the network.

-   While the device is still a Zigbee End Device, it also advertises for Matter commissioning over Bluetooth LE.
+   While the device is still a Zigbee End Device, it also advertises for Matter commissioning over Bluetooth LE if ``CONFIG_ZIGBEE_MATTER_COEXISTENCE_BT_ADV_WHILE_ZIGBEE`` is enabled.
 #.
+Optionally, long-press Button 2 for ``CONFIG_ZIGBEE_MATTER_COEXISTENCE_SWITCH_BUTTON_PRESS_TIME_SECONDS`` to switch to Matter.
+   The Zigbee stack is stopped and the radio is handed to OpenThread.
+   Skip the next step if you use this path and Matter was already commissioned in a previous session.
+#.
 Commission the device using the onboarding payload produced by the Matter factory data build (QR code or manual pairing code).
    After the Matter CASE session is established, the light switch hands the radio over to Thread and stops participating in the Zigbee network.
 #.
 Bind the light switch to a Matter light (for example, with ``chip-tool binding write binding …``) and use the dimmer button to toggle or dim the bound light over Thread.
 #.
+To return the device to Zigbee operation, use one of the following:

+   * Long-press Button 2 for ``CONFIG_ZIGBEE_MATTER_COEXISTENCE_SWITCH_BUTTON_PRESS_TIME_SECONDS``.
+     The device reboots and resumes as a Zigbee End Device.
-To return the device to Zigbee operation, trigger a Matter factory reset from the controller (for example, ``chip-tool pairing unpair …``).
+   * Or trigger a Matter factory reset from the controller (for example, ``chip-tool pairing unpair …``).
-   The device reboots as a fresh Zigbee End Device with Matter Bluetooth LE advertising active again.
+     The device reboots as a fresh Zigbee End Device with Matter Bluetooth LE advertising active again, and Matter storage is cleared.

 Sample output
 -------------